Resources For LGBT+ Students

 Some good ways to gauge how accepting a potential employer is include their non-discrimination policies (check out the Human Rights Campaign’s page on locating it), whether or not they use sensitivity trainings that address LGBT+ issues, the presence of gender-neutral bathrooms, and in-house support or employee groups of LGBT+ employees.
 Also remember to consider location: depending on your needs and goals, you may end up happier at a career with mediocre employer support in a city known for being LGBT+-friendly than at a company with strong LGBT+ support in a state where housing or healthcare discrimination are legal.

 Finally, the Human Rights Campaign’s Corporate Equality Index is the universal go-to for finding the best LGBT+-affirming employers.
-View the 2018 list of workplaces that scored a 100% here, and search the whole index here.
+Take a look at the 2021 Corporate Equality lndex.

 We encourage you to take advantage of Reed’s Handshake, Vault, GoinGlobal, LinkedIn, and all the other job searching tools available to Reedies, so that you know about as many opportunities as possible.
 In addition to those, LGBTConnect, Out & Equal CareerLink, and ProGayJobs are job searching websites especially for LGBT+ people.